audunmo/sri-fixer/README.md

 SRI Fixer is designed with the philosophy that it should just Do The Right Thing™, and do only _one thing_, without config or input.
 Navigate to your project root, and run `sri-fixer run --origin "https://your-sites-domain.xyz"`.
 It will update the HTML files in-place

+If you want to just hash a single remote script, you can use the `ure` command

 ### Roadmap:
 - Docs site
 - Publish to brew